Fasting for a day can have various effects on the body, such as affecting the way the body uses energy.

 Many studies have examined the benefits and risks of giving up food for a day, including how it affects weight loss.

-In this article, we look at what happens to the body during fasting, as well as what a person can do to make fasting safer.
+This article examines what happens to the body during fasting and what a person can do to make fasting safer.

 Whether a person is fasting or not, the body still needs energy.
 Its primary energy source is a sugar called glucose, which usually comes from carbohydrates, including grains, dairy products, fruits, certain vegetables, beans, and even sweets.

-The liver and muscles store the glucose and release it into the bloodstream whenever the body needs it.
+When glucose in the blood sufficiently meets the energy demands of the body, the liver and muscles will store some of the extra glucose in the form of glycogen and release it into the bloodstream whenever the body needs it.

 At this point, a person’s metabolism slows down, and their body begins burning muscle tissue for energy.

-Although it is a well-known term in dieting culture, true starvation mode only occurs after several consecutive days or even weeks without food.
+Although it is a well-known term in dieting culture, true starvation mode occurs only after several consecutive days or weeks without food.

 So, for those breaking their fast after 24 hours, it is generally safe to go without eating for a day unless other health conditions are present.

 Popular diet plans include 12-hour or 16-hour fasting periods, as well as the 24-hour fast.
-Some diets require people to drink only water during the fast, while others allowed any zero-calorie beverage.
+Some diets require people to drink only water during the fast, while others allow zero-calorie beverages.

 Fasting is not necessarily better than any other weight-loss method, including reducing daily calorie intake by a small amount.